 Under Virginia law, wrongful death is when someone dies due to the “wrongful act, neglect or default” of another person or entity.
 When such a death occurs, whether in an accident or an intentional act, the liable party may be sued for various types of damages.
 At Hunter Law firm, our compassionate Hampton Roads attorneys do not back down in seeking financial justice in wrongful death cases.
 When you have tragically lost a family member, you can rely on us to work diligently in pursuing compensation for survivors.
-Our skillful lawyers represent clients from offices in Hampton, Gloucester, Chesapeake, Newport News and Williamsburg,
+Our skillful lawyers represent clients from offices in Hampton, Gloucester, Chesapeake and Newport News,

 Many different types of fatal incidents can give rise to a wrongful death lawsuit, including: